US and China sign trade agreement

 US Commerce Secretary Wilbur Ross said the deal should reduce China’s trade surplus with the US by the end of 2017.

-The announcement marks the first tangible results of trade talks that began last month.
+The deal marks the first tangible results of trade talks that began last month.

 The agreement is seen as an indication that US President Donald Trump is adopting a less confrontational approach with Beijing than he promised during last year’s election campaign.